kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 some purpose, and fit together neatly.
 I also struggle to care about theorems before I know what they do.
-This is part of why I care so much about examples, and it means the other half of finding a narrative is understanding what kinds of problems our techniques are good for.
+This is part of why I care so much about examples, and it means the other half of finding a narrative is understanding what our techniques are used for.

-After a fair amount of reading and thinking[^1], I finally fit the puzzle pieces together.
+After a fair amount of reading and thinking[^1], I think I've finally fit the puzzle pieces together in a way that works for me.
 Since I wrote it all down for myself as part of my studying, I figured I would post it here as well in case other people find it useful.
+Keep in mind this is probably obvious to anyone with an analytic mind.
+It's even obvious to me in hindsight.
+So I want to write this up while I still remember what it feels like for this to be nonobvious.

-So then, let's get started!
+Let's get started!

 ---

 To start, we need to remember how to relate functions and measures.
-Everything we say here will be in $\mathbb{R}^1$.
+Everything we say here will be in $\mathbb{R}$, and $m$ will be the ($1$-dimensional) Lebesgue Measure.

 <div class=boxed markdown=1>
-  If $F$ is increasing and continuous from the right, then there is a (unique!) regular borel maeasure $\mu_F$ so that
+  If $F$ is increasing and continuous from the right, then there is a (unique!) regular borel maeasure $\mu_F$
+  (called the [Lebesgue-Stieltjes Measure][7] associated to $F$) so that

   $$
   \mu_F((a,b]) = F(b) - F(a)